 We are supporting women pursuing several different legal avenues to justice.
-As the inquiry progresses more women are learning they are affected by this policing scandal.
+As the Public Inquiry into Undercover Policing progresses, more women are learning they are affected by this policing scandal.
+Although most women affected so far have been connected to progressive groups campaigning for political change, this is by no means all cases.
 All of the legal actions involve individuals who each have their own life and their own story.
 It is important to note the following:

-- These cases are not the only legal actions concerning undercover policing in the UK;
+- These cases are not the only legal actions concerning abuses of undercover policing in the UK;

-- Some of the people we support are core participants in the Inquiry into undercover policing only and have chosen not to bring legal actions;
+- Some of the people we support are Core Participants in the Public Inquiry into Undercover Policing only and have chosen not to bring legal actions;

 We extend our solidarity and sympathy to all those affected, and to all those coming to terms with systematic abuse by the police.
-Police Spies Out of Lives makes no claim to act on behalf of, or speak on behalf of, other people who have been affected by undercover policing.
+Police Spies Out of Lives makes no claim to act on behalf of, or speak on behalf of, other people who have been affected by undercover policing although we work in partnership with all those affected wherever we can.

 We aim to ensure that anyone following or supporting these cases has the opportunity to understand the legal issues involved – including how the women affected are having to fight to have their case heard.